echothrust/pf-diverters/README.md

 This will compile the binaries for the diverters.
 If you wish, you can manually copy the executables somewhere like `/usr/local/sbin`, but this is not a requirement.

-<sub>Note: if git is not available in your system, you can always download the code as a zip file ([http link](https://github.com/echothrust/tripping-nemesis/archive/master.zip)).</sub>
+<sub>Note: if git is not available on your system, you can always download the code as a zip file ([http link](https://github.com/echothrust/tripping-nemesis/archive/master.zip)).</sub>

 ## Running